 Set Outputs

 The set outputs frame shall be used to command the model 2218 to set the outputs according to the data in the frame.
 If there is any error configuring the outputs, the 'E' flag in the response frame shall be set to '1'.
 If the LINESYNC reference has been lost, the 'L' bit in the response frame shall be set.
 Loss of LINESYNC reference shall also be indicated in system status information.
+The ACTIVE indicator shall be assigned as O54, and O55 is not used.
 These command and response frames are as follows: